COMMUNITY BLOG: How To Compete At Your Best (Regardless Of Your Opponent)Feb 05, 2020

 Well said, Coach.

-This is by no means an exhaustive list of strategies for getting your team to play HARD regardless of the competition (for more reading on this topic, check out our previous blog, 5 Strategies to Stop Losing to Weaker Opponents) but we do hope that it helps you think critically about what's really going on when your team doesn't play how you know they can.
+This is by no means an exhaustive list of strategies for getting your team to play HARD regardless of the competition, but we do hope that it helps you think critically about what's really going on when your team doesn't play how you know they can.

 As a coach, help your team prepare for competition, teach them to respect their opponent and make the most of their time in competition.
 Help them think critically about competition beyond just winning or losing.
 Remind them of your core values and of how this game fits into the bigger picture.